jfredett/rust-gpu-experiments/README.md

 Not sure if this is my change (to bump the bytemuck dep) or if it's one of the many other hacks I've been piling on here; but this is probably interesting enough to report on the issue.

+# 1-MAR-2025

+## 1614

+After some further discussion, I had a misunderstanding clarified, but have had no further success in getting this version of things to compile either on the 0.9 version or on `main`.
+In particular, I get two distinct kinds of error:

+### 0.9

+I get an issue where `elsa` is pinned to 1.11, but it should be 1.6 to match the 0.9 versions, I'm not quite sure why this happens, but the result is that the `0.9` version can't compile because it uses `inline_const`, which was unstable at the time of the rust compiler needed.

+I didn't try a clean rebuild there, that's still a possiblity, but my guess is that it was maybe a loose dep specification somewhere in the chain (I believe in spirt) and I'd have to unwind that to figure out what's up.

+### main

+Using my forks of the main branch also didn't work, though for a less obvious reason, it appears the target isn't supported?
+This doesn't make a tone of sense to me, but it does fail equivalently after a full clean (I tried it on a separate VM just to rule out any machine-local stuff.

+I might try this one more time w/ the official repos subbed in, just to be sure.

+## 1637

+This did not work.
+I truly have no idea why, and at this point, I'm not really interested in chasing this anymore.
+The goal of this project was to experiment with Rust on the GPU.
+The experiment's result is "It's not straightforward right now, come back later."

+I might try getting this working on a non-nixos machine at some point, or I might just leave the GPU stuff to the other wizards.

+In principle, the current `flake.nix` should build this; I don't put any onus on the maintainers for it not working here, but I do not really understand how I end up with such semi-random failures when matching, ostensibly, the versions they need, copying code directly from `rust-gpu`.

+It might be worthwhile to try rebuilding this repo again from scratch?
+I don't think I introduced anything weird in the process.

+Alternately, it might be worthwhile to try to build the `rust-gpu` workspace as a whole, it might at least reveal where the issue is living.
+If I come back to this at some point, maybe I'll try that.